Khushi-Nigam/Khushi-Nigam/README.md

+Welcome to my GitHub profile!
+I'm Khushi, a passionate developer who loves exploring new technologies and building innovative projects.
+Here's a bit more about me:

 - 👋 Hi, I’m @Khushi-Nigam
 - 👀 I have experience working as a contributor for GSSOC Extd'24
 - 🌱 Learning Full Stack Development and DSA Concepts